BENEFITS OF BECOMING A YOGA THERAPIST

 In a group setting, you’re limited in how you give your time and attention.
 You plan out the flow and rhythm of the class and hope that it meets most people where they’re at.
 You may have time for postural adjustments or to make recommendations individually, but that falls short of what’s possible.
 It’s often difficult to shift the focus of a class in the middle when you see someone struggling.
 As you deepen your understanding of Yoga, you have a growing sense of how the practice impacts an individual.
 You begin to notice how one-on-one attention can help bring students to the next level.

 Unfortunately, a group class setting is not always the best place to explore these realizations.
 In group classes, all of your students need the same amount of attention from you.
 The diverse needs of our students in group classes limit how much you can help students develop and grow.
-That frustration – that sense of knowing you could be providing so much more – is what catapults some teachers into taking on private students and teaching one-on-one sessions.
+That frustration– that sense of knowing you could be providing so much more– is what catapults some teachers into taking on private students and teaching one-on-one sessions, becoming a Yoga Therapist.

-Working individually with students allows you to go deeper into the transformative power of Yoga.
-Offering your students individual attention will enable you to create a personalized and more fulfilling experience.
-Working one-on-one illustrates the need for more tools, more variations and modifications, more intelligent sequencing, a wider knowledge of breathwork and their functions, and a deeper understanding of philosophy to support the student.
-This is where Yoga Therapist Training comes in.
+- Yoga Therapists work one-on-one and offer more tools, more variations and modifications, more intelligent sequencing, a wider knowledge of breathwork and their functions, and a deeper understanding of philosophy to support the student.

 As a Yoga Therapist, you are able to look at a person’s whole life and apply the principles of Yoga to help bring your client to a state of balance and well being.
 In the Yoga Well Institute’s Therapist Training Program, you’ll learn physiology, philosophy, and most importantly, how to create an individualized plan for your client that incorporates Yoga’s therapeutic practices.
 You’ll get real-world experience in one-on-one sessions so you have the experience and the confidence you need to help people heal.